 - Q.1-53.
 With respect to the Curtailable Service Rider ("CSR"), please provide the kW amount of load and number of customers, by month, for 2012, 2013, 2014, and for the projected test year ending June 2016 on each of the CSR options, by rate schedule and by Company. - A.1-53.
-The Company does not forecast load for all customers on the CSR riders.
-See Attachment 1 for the requested load data for 2012-2014 for all CSR customers, and Attachment 2 for the forecast load data for one CSR customer.
-Note that the load data is in kVA rather than in kW.
+See Attachment 1 for historic load data for customers on the CSR riders; see Attachment 2 for forecasted load data for the same customers.
+Note that the load data is provided in kVA rather than in kW.